michaellperry/parallel-queues/README.md

 docker-compose down -v
 ```

-## Processing Delays
+## Processing Delays and Service Capacity

-The system now handles processing delays in the following way:
+The system now handles processing delays and service capacity in the following way:

-1. **Billing Processing Delay**: This delay is now included in the `OrderPlaced` message and can be configured through the API.
+1. **Billing Processing Delay**: This delay is included in the `OrderPlaced` message and can be configured through the API.
 The Billing service reads this value from each message and uses it for processing.
+This represents τ in the service rate formula μ = 1/τ.

+2. **Billing Service Count**: This represents the number of concurrent billing services (c) available to process orders.
+The maximum service rate is calculated as cμ, where μ = 1/τ.
+This can be configured through the API.

-2. **Shipping Processing Delay**: This is now a fixed value of 300ms in the Shipping service.
+3. **Shipping Processing Delay**: This is a fixed value of 300ms in the Shipping service.

-This configuration allows you to experiment with different scenarios by changing the order arrival rate and billing processing delay through the API, while keeping the shipping processing delay constant.
+This configuration allows you to experiment with different scenarios by changing:
+- The order arrival rate (λ)
+- The billing processing delay (τ)
+- The number of billing services (c)

+The Billing service is constrained to 2 CPUs in the docker-compose configuration, which can affect the actual number of concurrent messages that can be processed.

 ## Further Reading